 Unfortunately, the only way to redeem Garuda Indonesia First Class is through their own frequent flyer program.

-First Class is offered on the Boeing 777-300ER, which is currently flying from Jakarta to Amsterdam and London (via Singapore), as well as between Bali and Tokyo Narita (and slated to continue onto Los Angeles and/or Seattle from sometime around April 2017).
+First Class is offered on the Boeing 777-300ER, which is currently flying from Jakarta to Amsterdam (via Singapore), as well as between Bali and Tokyo Narita (and slated to continue onto Los Angeles and/or Seattle from sometime around April 2017).
 Current routes are in red and proposed routes in white:

 Flights in green to its Indonesian hubs of Jakarta and Bali from Sydney, Melbourne and Perth are on two-cabin (i.e. only Business and Economy Class) Airbus A330s.